Ahiarmiut

 The Ahiarmiut ᐃᓴᓪᒥᐅᑦ [ihalmiˈut] or Ihalmiut ("People from Beyond") or ("the Out-of-the-Way Dwellers") are a group of inland Inuit who lived along the banks of the Kazan River, Ennadai Lake, and Little Dubawnt Lake (renamed Kamilikuak), as well as north of Thlewiaza River ("Big River"), in northern Canada's Keewatin Region of the Northwest Territories, now the Kivalliq Region ("Barren Lands") of present-day Nunavut.

 Through three decades of research by David Serkoak, an Ahiarmiut elder, who was a child when his family was repeatedly relocated from Ennadai Lake by the federal government under then-prime ministers Louis St. Laurent and John Diefenbaker, the story of the Ahiarmiut and their search for justice has been shared.
 For ten years, starting in 1949, as part of a northern policy regarding Inuit communities, the Ahiarmiut were relocated to Nueltin Lake, then Henik Lake, and Whale Cove, among other places.
 In 2018, the Ahiarmiut and the Canadian government came to a settlement agreement of $5 million for forced relocations.

 Inland Inuit

-The Ahiarmiut, Caribou Inuit, are inland Inuit who were also "known as the ("People from Beyond" or "the Out-of-the-Way Dwellers").
+The Ahiarmiut, who are Kivallirmiut (barren-ground caribou hunters), are inland Inuit who were also "known as the ("People from Beyond" or "the Out-of-the-Way Dwellers").

 Until 1957, their home was in the region of Ennadai Lake.
 Ahiarmiut were Caribou Inuit, an inland-dwelling people in the Barren Lands region, whose subsistence centred on hunting barren-ground caribou.
 The Ahiarmiut "subsisted almost entirely on caribou year-round, unlike other Inuit groups that depended at least partially on harvest of animals from the sea."